 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture, sheep and beef sectors in the Cairns region and the recent Queensland financial performance of the broadacre, beef, grains, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture, sheep and beef sectors in the Cairns region and the recent Queensland financial performance of the broadacre, beef, grains, dairy and vegetable industries.

 The Cairns region is located in the north of Queensland and comprises the three local government areas of Cairns, Cassowary Coast and Yarrabah, part of the Tablelands local government area, and the regional centres of Cairns and Port Douglas.
 The region covers a total area of around 21,345 square kilometres or 1.23 per cent of Queensland's total area and is home to approximately 247,800 people (ABS 2017).

 Agricultural land in the Cairns region occupies 9,957 square kilometres, or 47 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 10,078 square kilometres, or 47 per cent of the region.
 The most common land use by area is nature conservation, which occupies 8,809 square kilometres or 41 per cent of the Cairns region.

 Australian Bureau of Statistics (ABS) data from the November 2017 Labour Force Survey indicate that around 116,600 people were employed in the Cairns region.
 The region accounts for 5 per cent of total employment in Queensland and 8 per cent of all people employed in the Queensland agriculture, forestry and fishing sector.